 Obviously this can get complicated if you’re going to a cold climate, but layering will take care of most warmth issues and you can help things a lot by wearing merino wool items that won’t get stinky after a couple days of wear.
 These can be costly, but they’re worth it in the long run.
 The top brands are Icebreaker, Ibex, and Smartwool.
 Wear a hat, bring a good coat, and you’ll be set.

 What kills both the bulk and weight for most people is the shoes.
 You should usually aim for two pairs, three if you’re doing something specialized like river rafting or jungle hiking.
 More than that and you’re going to have to check a bag.
-That’s fine on Southwest, not so fine if you’ve got two connections where your bag could get lost and you’re on a fee-loving airline.
+That’s fine on Southwest, not so fine if you’ve got two connections where your bag could get lost and you’re on a fee-loving airline like Spirit Air.

 I tend to have a pair of double-duty shoes along that will work for city streets and forest paths from the likes of Oboz or Lowa, but there are lots of other good ones in my closet.
-Get something that looks nice enough to wear to a restaurant, but rugged enough to take years of walking before wearing out.
+To aid with packing light, get something that looks nice enough to wear to a restaurant, but rugged enough to take years of walking before wearing out.
 You might have to spend $100 unless you don’t need to try them on and can shop online at a good time for sales.